Trichoderma viridis and Bacillus bellesiae cooperate to control tomato bacterial wilt

 0

-By treating tomato plants individually and in combination with Trichoderma virens Tvien6 and Bacillus velezensis X5, The incidence rate, plant height, plant weight, activity of PPO, POD and SOD, SPAD value and metabolite content of tomato bacterial wilt were determined to understand the synergic control effect of Tvien6 and X5 on tomato bacterial wilt.
+The incidence rate, plant height, plant weight, activity of PPO, POD and SOD, SPAD value and metabolite content of tomato bacterial wilt were determined to understand the synergic control effect of Tvien6 and X5 on tomato bacterial wilt.

 Enzymes such as PPO, POD, SOD and substances such as fructose and glucose can significantly improve plant disease resistance.
 As the carrier of photosynthesis, chlorophyll content was positively correlated with plant growth.
 In addition, fructose and glucose are also closely related to plant growth.
 In this study, the treatment of a single strain significantly improved the growth performance and disease resistance of tomato plants compared with the control.
 Compared with Tvien6 or X5 alone, the combined treatment of Tvien6 and X5 was more effective in inhibiting the growth of solanacra, promoting the growth of tomato plants, increasing the relative chlorophyll content of leaves, enhancing the activity of defense enzymes and increasing the accumulation of nutrients.
 In summary, the combination of Tvien6 and X5 has a synergistic effect, which is an effective way to prevent and control tomato bacterial wilt.
 The results of this study also further demonstrate that using a variety of different types of beneficial microorganisms is an efficient way to improve crop growth and increase disease resistance.